 String tank-top shirts showing off massive muscles can put off potential clients.
 They won’t approach an intimidating trainer, much less sign up for lessons.
 Avoid clothing that intimidates.
 It won’t impress anyone or help the cause.

 Stay Up to Speed on Cool Exercise Clothing Trends

 Smaller companies are always releasing new apparel.
 Keep current on the release of new clothing and any special deals available.
-The internet makes this possible so, when the time comes to buy new clothes, check out current sales.
+The internet makes this possible so, when the time comes to buy new clothes, check out current online sales.